-This section will present the structure and content of PARITY project's Dissemination & Communication Activities, which precedes a more in-depth description of the communication activities implemented.
-The PARITY project draft Dissemination & Communication plan includes a variety of activities directed to ensure the highest project impact.
-Among them, Task 9.2 involves the development, execution and continuous improvement of the project Dissemination & Communication plan.
-The major focus of the PARITY Dissemination & Communication plan is to ensure that the project activities and outcomes are widely spread among the appropriate target Smart Grid energy communities, at appropriate times, via appropriate methods, as well as to identify potential contributors to the development, evaluation, uptake and exploitation of PARITY outcomes, encouraging their participation on a systematic and regular basis.
-It should be pointed out that the PARITY Dissemination & Communication supports and channels described are intrinsically linked to the exploitation of the project results; the efficient publicity and the wide exposure of the project activities and/or results to targeted stakeholders and media would facilitate the use of these results beyond the project's lifetime and thus, would increase the project impact.
+This section will present the structure and content of PARITY's project dissemination & communication activities, which precedes a more in-depth description of the communication activities implemented.
+The PARITY project draft "Dissemination & Communication plan" includes a variety of activities directed to ensure the highest project impact.
+Among them, Task 9.2 involves the development, execution and continuous improvement of the PARITY Dissemination & Communication plan.
+Its major focus is to ensure that the project activities and outcomes are widely spread among the appropriate target groups, at appropriate times and via appropriate methods, as well as to identify potential contributors to the development, evaluation, uptake and exploitation of PARITY outcomes, encouraging their participation on a systematic and regular basis.
+It should be pointed out that the PARITY Dissemination & Communication supports and channels described are intrinsically linked to the exploitation of the project results; the efficient publicity and the wide exposure of the project activities and/or results to targeted stakeholders and media would facilitate the use of these results beyond the project's lifetime and thus, increase the project's impact.

 To this end, horizontal activities will be implemented in the framework of this task, with the scope to increase the outreach of the project results and improve its visibility.
-Such communication activities will be implemented supporting the dissemination activities and altogether will result in a maximized impact for the project, while attempting to make EU citizens more familiar with Horizon 2020 and its impact in reinforcing EU economy.
-Thus, the PARITY consortium had designed an integrated communication campaign, along with the project's dissemination activities attempting to utilize a variety of tools and means to communicate the project's results and instruments, that will make the project results, more understandable to more stakeholders and to a wider public audience.
+Such communication activities will be implemented supporting the dissemination activities and result in a maximized impact for the project, while attempting to make EU citizens more familiar with the Horizon 2020 program and its impact in reinforcing EU economy.
+Thus, the PARITY consortium had designed an integrated communication campaign, along with the project's dissemination activities attempting to utilize a variety of tools and means to communicate the project's results and instruments, making the project results more understandable to stakeholders and wider public audience.